Multimedia

 MM 230.
 Graphics for Multimedia.
 4 Credits.

-Continues to develop skills using multimedia industry standard graphic software to create, edit and optimize graphic images for use in multimedia and interactive computer applications.
-Explores graphic creation, color, composition and compositing of multiple graphics for use in multimedia presentations and other multimedia formats.
-Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
-Prerequisite/concurrent: MM 112 or instructor permission.
+Develops skills using multimedia industry-standard image editing software to create, edit and optimize graphics for content creation.
+Explores graphic creation, color, composition, and focuses on working non-destructively.
+Prerequisite: MM 112 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 231.
 2D Animation.
 4 Credits.

 Introduces animation principles, techniques, and applications in animated narrative storytelling, motion graphics and game design.
 Covers industry standard animation software to create digital 2D animations.
 Explores animation techniques from traditional methods to current industry standards.
-Prerequisites: MM 112, (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisite/Concurrent: MM 112.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Introduces creating, editing, and analyzing 3D models.
+Introduces the creation, editing, and analysis of 3D models.
 Develops foundational skills to navigate and utilize a 3D modeling workspace to create 3D objects.
 Introduces basic principles of 3D modeling, texturing, lighting, animating, and rendering.
-Prerequisites: MM 112 or instructor permission, (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: MM 112 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Introduces digital character modeling, texturing, and animation.
-Develops skills using current industry tools and techniques.
-Produce and present professional rigged, animated, and textured character models.
+Introduces digital character modeling, retopologizing and texturing using current industry tools and techniques.
+Covers production and presentation of fully textured character models with optimized topology for animation.
 Prerequisites: MM 232 or instructor permission.
 Audit available.

 MM 235.
 Video Editing.
 4 Credits.